CodingGarden/faqs/README.md

 I was streaming at an undisclosed location once, and [he did make an appearance](https://clips.twitch.tv/FantasticFreezingCrabBudStar).

-I also did an IRL dog walk you can watch [here](https://www.twitch.tv/videos/1633203073)
+I also did an IRL dog walk you can [watch](https://www.twitch.tv/videos/1633203073).

 # Tech Preferences